 Next, click the “Permission Icons” next to your folder’s name.

 Note: If it’s the first time you’ve visited this page, you will see the “All Organization” group.
 This is a default group that is assigned to all folders and having this group assigned means that all admins and members can see your folder and the workflows within it.
 You can remove this group if you want to restrict access to only selected users or other groups.

 Start typing a user’s email address (or a group’s name) to give them access to your folder.
 If they are already part of your organization their name will appear from a list and you can click their details to add them.

 The default permission setting is applied once they are added.
 Use the dropdown shown below, to select or change their permission level.
 The current selection is highlighted, so to change permission, select one of the remaining fields.

 If you’d like to invite a user who is not already part of your organization, you can enter their email address and click “Invite“.

 Remove a user or a group from a folder by clicking the “Remove User” icon at the far right of their entry in the members tab of the folder manager.

 This action restricts their access to your folder and the workflows contained within it, so they can no longer see that folder in their library.

-Note: The permission level set for individuals and groups on the main folder will apply to any sub-folders created and housed within that folder, and any templates created and housed within that folder.
-The main folder permission will override any other permission levels.
+Note: The permission level set for individuals and groups on the main folder will apply to any sub-folders created and housed within that folder, and any workflows created and housed within those folders.
+Folder permissions may affect workflow permissions, depending on how you have set them.